SamaraLearningCenter/Samara-Problem-Solving-Game/README.md

 # Samara-Problme-Solving-Game
-A game to teach kids about problem solving
+A game by Samara Learning Center to teach kids about problem solving.
+This has bean made open source because the programmer belives in the fact that: Open source is love.